DanielMazurkiewicz/WebAI/README.md

       type: "gru",  // default value if property skipped is: "neurons"
                     // other available options: "lstm-p", "lstm-n", "gru" (core operators)

-      count: 3      // 3 neurons of GRU LSTM
+      size: 3      // 3 neurons of GRU LSTM
     },
     18, // regular layer with 18 neurons
     3   // 3 neurons output layer, last layer always is an output layer
-        // equivalent to: {count: 3} and {type: "neurons", count: 3} and {connections: "all-to-all", type: "neurons", count: 3}
+        // equivalent to: {size: 3} and {type: "neurons", size: 3} and {connections: "all-to-all", type: "neurons", size: 3}
-        //       and and {connections: "all-to-all", type: "neurons", activation: "tanh", count: 3}   :-) ],
+        //       and and {connections: "all-to-all", type: "neurons", activation: "tanh", size: 3}   :-) ],

 });